io-gui/io/docs/deep-dive.md

 this.changed();
 ```

-This sequence of invocations is fine but we can avoid executing `change()` function twice by using `setProperties()` method to set both properties at the same time.
+This sequence of invocations is fine but we can avoid executing the `change()` function twice by using the `setProperties()` method to set both properties at the same time.

 ```javascript
 this.setProperties({